LonghaoQian/AnimationModels/examples/background/camera_settings.md

         width="600"
         style="display: block; margin: 0 auto" />

-The view center is the center of the 3D model.
-The view size denotes the size of the 3D rending space as shown in the following figure:
+The view is centered on the center of the 3D model.
+The view size denotes the size of the 3D rendering space as shown in the following figure:

 <img src="../../figures/side_view.PNG"
         alt="Picture"